Nazarettoq/double-excel/README.md

 # Double Excel
 Link: https://nazarettoq.github.io/double-excel/

-Spreadsheet implemented with pure JavaScript webpack.
-Assistive technology are webpack and eslint
+Spreadsheet implemented with pure JavaScript.

 In the current version, it is possible to, change the table using some styles and save it.
 Elementary mathematical transformations are also implemented using "=".